mwgielen/jackal/README.md

 ```

 ## Building your own tools
-Jackal provides an class to interact with the elasticsearch instance.
-If you want to include jackal in your own tool it's as simple as importing the core class:
+Jackal provides a multiple classes to interact with the elasticsearch instance.
+If you want to include jackal in your own tool it's as simple as importing one of these classes.
+All of these classes share the Core class.
+This means that these classes share most of the functionality.
 ```
-from jackall import core
+from jackall import Ranges, Hosts, Services from jackal.utils import print_json

+ranges = Ranges()
+for r in ranges.get_ranges():
+    print_json(r.to_dict())

+hosts = Hosts()
+for h in hosts.get_hosts():
+    print_json(h.to_dict())

-core = Core()
+services = Services()
+for s in services.get_services():
+    print_json(s.to_dict())
 ```

-The core class provides functionality to obtain the ranges and hosts from the database.
+These core classes provides functionality to obtain the ranges, hosts and service from elasticsearch.
 Also it provides functionality to obtain hosts and ranges from pipes and to parse commonly used parameters.
+The scripts folder contain some examples that provide some insight on how to use these classes.